 \section{Abstract}

 Electromagnetic information theory (EIT) is an emerging interdisciplinary subject that integrates classical Maxwell electromagnetics and Shannon information theory.
 The goal of EIT is to uncover the information transmission mechanisms from an electromagnetic (EM) perspective in wireless systems.
-Existing works on EIT are mainly focused on the analysis of degrees-of-freedom (DoF), system capacity, and characteristics of the electromagnetic channel.
-However, these works do not clarify how EIT can improve wireless communication systems.
-To answer this question, in this paper, we provide a novel demonstration of the application of EIT.
-By integrating EM knowledge into the classical MMSE channel estimator, we observe for the first time that EIT is capable of improving the channel estimation performace.
-Specifically, the EM knowledge is first encoded into a spatio-temporal correlation function (STCF), which we term as the EM kernel.
-This EM kernel plays the role of side information to the channel estimator.
-Since the EM kernel takes the form of Gaussian processes (GP), we propose the EIT-based Gaussian process regression (EIT-GPR) to derive the channel estimations.
-In addition, since the EM kernel allows parameter tuning, we propose EM kernel learning to fit the EM kernel to channel observations.
-Simulation results show that the application of EIT to the channel estimator enables it to outperform traditional isotropic MMSE algorithm, thus proving the practical values of EIT.
+Existing works on EIT are mainly focused on the analysis of EM channel characteristics, degrees-of-freedom, and system capacity.
+However, these works do not clarify how to integrate EIT knowledge into the design and optimization of wireless systems.
+To fill in this gap, in this paper, we propose an EIT-based statistical channel model with simplified parameterization.
+Thanks to the simplified closed-form expression of the EMCF, it can be readily applied to various channel modeling and inference tasks.
+Specifically, by averaging the solutions of Maxwell's equations over a tunable von Mises distribution, we obtain a spatio-temporal correlation function (STCF) model of the EM channel, which we name as the EMCF.
+Furthermore, by tuning the parameters of the EMCF, we propose an EIT-based covariance estimator (EIT-Cov) to accurately capture the channel covariance.
+Since classical MMSE estimators can exploit prior information contained in the channel covariance matrix, we further propose the EIT-MMSE channel estimator by substituting EMCF for the covariance matrix.
+Simulation results show that both the proposed EIT-Cov covariance estimator and the EIT-MMSE channel estimator outperform their baseline algorithms, thus proving that EIT is beneficial to wireless communication systems.